marioyasuo/AutoMapper/Dynamic-and-ExpandoObject-Mapping.md

 foo2.Baz.ShouldEqual(6);
 ```

-Similarly you can map straight from dictionaries to objects, AutoMapper will line up the keys with property names.
+Similarly you can map straight from Dictionary<string, object> to objects, AutoMapper will line up the keys with property names.